-Interactive digital installations are an exciting way to activate a physical space through technology, sound and light that responds to you.
-They turn people from passive audiences to engaged active participators.
+An interactive installation is an exciting way to activate a physical space through technology, sound and light that responds to you.
+They consequently turn people from passive audiences to engaged active participators.

-Interactive installations come in many guises, but commonly use a range of sensors that allow people to control in an intuitive fun way beautiful and engaging interactive digital content – from video to 3D game environments.
-At Mbryonic we design and develop software and hardware solutions for creating amazing installations that your customers will want to talk about.
+Interactive installations come in many guises, but commonly use a range of sensors that allow people to control beautiful and engaging interactive digital content – from video to 3D game environments.
+At Mbryonic we design and develop software and hardware solutions to create amazing installations that your customers will want to talk about.

-In todays world we are undergoing almost constant sensory stimulus – from mobile phones, signage, music blaring from speakers, flashing lights, video displays.
-We’ve become increasingly able to filter these messages out, which is challenge for marketers wanting to get an edge.
+In todays world we are undergoing almost constant sensory stimulus – from mobile phones, signage, music blaring from speakers, flashing lights and video displays.
+We’ve become increasingly able to filter these messages out, which is a challenge for marketers wanting to get an edge.

 “Research by neuro specialists have shown that interactive media in advertising increases audience engagement, both in terms of length of engagement (29% higher than traditional) and memory encoding.”

 Other times you just want to give something back to your customers.
-Installations provide moments of fun, social experiences, exhilaration or simply a reflective space in our busy worlds.
+Interactive installations provide moments of fun, social experiences, exhilaration or simply a reflective space in our busy worlds.

 There are many great uses of interactive displays ranging from marketing, experiential and education, here are just a few:

 1. Adidas allowed customers to pre-order their new footwear via a fully immersive retail experience.
-A touch screen allowed you to rotate the boot, zoom in to see finest details and get additional product information.
-This allowed them to expand the selection available to customers beyond what would be possible in-store.
+A touch screen allowed you to rotate the boot, zoom in to see the fine details as well as get additional product information.
+This helped Adidas expand the selection available to customers beyond what would be possible in-store.

-2. Hammerson wanted to create something fresh and innovative for their 2015 Santa’s Grotto.
-The 360-degree digital grottos took children and their families on a magical journey into Santa’s workshop combining immersive CGI with theatre and interaction.
+2. Also Hammerson wanted to create something fresh and innovative for their 2015 Santa’s Grotto.
+The 360-degree digital grottos took children and their families on a magical journey into Santa’s workshop, combining immersive CGI with theatre and interaction.

-3. Connected Worlds is a large-scale immersive interactive ecosystem developed for New York Hall of science.
-Using gestures children can move physical logs to divert water and plant seeds with their hands.
+3. Moreover, Connected Worlds is a large-scale immersive interactive ecosystem developed for New York Hall of science.
+Using gestures, children can move physical logs to divert water and plant seeds with their hands.
 It was designed to encourage a systems thinking approach to sustainability where local action have global consequences.

 By leveraging our existing technology platform we can produce digital installations quickly and efficiently.
-When designing an installation there are a number of aspects to consider.
+However, when designing an interactive installation there are a number of aspects to consider.

-In installations large is usually best – the easiest way to achieve this is through projections.
+In interactive installations large is usually best and the easiest way to achieve this is through projections.
 Larger spaces require multiple projectors.
 Our projection specialists will assess the space and recommend the right equipment for the job.

 We can also map projections on environments and use the structure of the building or set to animate the surfaces.
 This can be used to great effect to bring static buildings to life.